How to Install FreeScout with Nginx on Ubuntu Linux

 Download and Configure FreeScout

-Create the directory and download the files:
+Generate the target directory and download the application source files:

 sudo mkdir -p /var/www/freescout cd /var/www/freescout sudo git clone https://github.com/freescout-helpdesk/freescout . sudo chown -R www-data:www-data /var/www/freescout